Boro Dropulić, PhD MBA

 Lindsay Androski, JD

-Lindsay Androski is President and CEO of the Roivant Foundation, the venture philanthropy arm of Roivant Sciences, which applies Roivant’s investment and company incubation approach to the mission of improving equity in healthcare access and outcomes across geographies, demographics, and socioeconomics.
+Lindsay Androski is President and CEO of the Roivant Social Ventures, the venture philanthropy arm of Roivant Sciences, which applies Roivant’s investment and company incubation approach to the mission of improving equity in healthcare access and outcomes across geographies, demographics, and socioeconomics.

 Ms. Androski joined Roivant in February 2016 as one of the earliest employees, where she built and led the team responsible for in-licensing or acquiring more than 30 pharmaceutical drug candidates, resulting in the launch of 16 subsidiary biotechs and several successful IPOs.
 Before joining Roivant, Ms. Androski spent a decade as a trial lawyer, including as an Assistant U.S. Attorney in Alexandria, Virginia.
 Ms. Androski holds two bachelor degrees from the Massachusetts Institute of Technology, JD and MBA degrees from The University of Chicago, and is a registered patent lawyer and CFA charterholder.